da667/Autosnort/README.txt

 pulledpork is installed under: /usr/src

-snort.conf and barnyard2.conf are located under: /opt/snort/etc
+snort.conf and barnyard2.conf are located under: /opt/snort/etc (by default, but is modified if snort's install directory is changed)

 web interfaces are installed under: /var/www (ubuntu, debian, kali) or /var/www/html (centOS/RHEL)